Current Region:

 1st January 2026

 Virginia SB 854: Requires social media platforms to determine if users are under 16 and limit minors to one hour per day unless parents adjust settings; violations subject to civil penalties.
+(Now in force; enforcement posture has been publicly signaled by the VA AG, while industry litigation continues.)

 1st July 2026